 What is Fansipan?

 I found the name of the mountain interesting.
-It has a kind of rhythm which makes me utter repeatedly.
+It has a kind of rhythm that makes me utter repeatedly.

 The Vietnamese call it Phan Xi Păng.